nfujikad/bikesharing/README.md

 3. There are more rides during rush hours on weekdays, then followed by weekends daytime.
 4. Most rides are taken in city centers.

-In conclusion, for Kate to start a bikesharing business in Des Moines, she should first build stations in the busiest areas of the city, especially business districts where locate more office buildings to get a good start.
+In conclusion, to start a bikesharing business in Des Moines, we should first build stations in the busiest areas of the city, especially business districts where locate more office buildings to get a good start.
 Then, she can spread the business by building more stations around those areas.
 The busier the area is, the denser and larger the stations should be.
 Maintenance should be scheduled outside of busy hours, such as after 12am.
-For marketing, Kate can focus on male young age population first and create effective marketing strategies to attract subscribers.
+For marketing, we can focus on male young age population first and create effective marketing strategies to attract subscribers.
 Overall, the potential of bike sharing business in Des Moines is very strong.

 ### Recommendations for further analysis